dhangerkapil/reasoning-llms-usecases/docs/index.md

 # Reasoning Models Workshop

 This workshop provides an interactive exploration of Reasoning Models using Jupyter notebooks and real-world use cases.
-Learn how to leverage Azure OpenAI's reasoning capabilities for complex analytical tasks and decision-making scenarios.
+Learn how to leverage reasoning model's capabilities for complex analytical tasks and decision-making scenarios.

 ## Workshop Structure